 - · Add fields in a datasheet: - 1.
 On the Datasheet Builder page for the datasheet to which you want to add fields, add the columns and rows that you need for your datasheet. - 2.
-In the Available Items pane, drag and drop the fields you want to add to the row where you want them.
+In the Available Items pane, drag and drop the fields you want to add to the row and column where you want them.

-- Delete fields from a datasheet: - 1.
-On the Datasheet Builder page for the datasheet to which you want to delete fields, add the columns and rows that you need for your datasheet. - 2.
-Drag and drop fields from the datasheet back to the Available Items pane as needed.
+- · Delete fields from a datasheet: - 1.
+On the Datasheet Builder page for the datasheet to which you want to delete fields, drag and drop fields from the datasheet back to the Available Items pane as needed.